rhmorrow/CatGenerator2k18/README.md

 How to Get Started:
 Just describe the name and features of the cat you want to bring into this world, and with the click of a button, he'll be saved to our cat database and displayed on screen to enjoy.

-Customer Quote:
+What Customers Are Saying:
 "I don't know how I got by without these fake cats.
-Thanks, Cat Generator Xtreme dev team!"
+I once was lost, but now am found.
+Thanks, Cat Generator Xtreme 2k18 dev team!"

 Closing and Call to Action:
 If you're somehow still reading this ReadMe, what's up with that?
 Go on and make a digital cat or ten to call your own.
 You're a champion, and you deserve it.